Overview of Fixed Costs Example

 The following list will identify and describe different costs in order to help you clarify what a fixed cost is.

 Example – 1

 Following are some of the different types of Fixed Costs that the business enterprise has to incur:

 - Lease on Office Space: Unless & until the business operates in the same building, the rent doesn’t change.
 It will be a riodical cost.

-- Utility Bills: Utility bills like electricity might vary as per the season but will not be affected by the level of business.
+- Utility Bills: Utility bills like electricity might vary per the season but will not be affected by the business level.

 - Website Hosting Costs: On registering the business website domain, monthly charges have to be paid for the same, which remains static irrespective of the level of business.

 - Property Tax: The property tax paid in respect of the office premises is as per the value of the property and not based on the scale of business.

 - Interest Expenses: This is the cost of funds funded by a lender to a business.
 The amount of interest will be based on the outstanding loan amount and not on the production or business level.